Can't immigrants get citizenship through marriage? For undocumented, it's tough odds

 “Trump changed the definition of extreme hardship to make it more restrictive,” said Peter Boogaard, a former Department of Homeland Security spokesman in the Obama administration and a spokesman for FWD.US, an advocacy group based in the technology community that pushed for a reprieve for Juarez.

-Juarez’s false claims to be a U.S. citizen make getting a waiver that much harder.
+Juarez’s false claims that she was a U.S. citizen make getting a waiver that much harder.

 The State Department keeps track of the number of people deemed ineligible for visas, reasons they were refused a visa and how many overcame the ineligibility.